 Will the skin at the donor site get saggy?

 When a lot of fat is removed, your skin will need to tighten up to the leaner contour.
-Wearing your compression garment will help this process along.
-If only a few cc’s of fat is removed from the donor site, loose skin won’t be an issue.
+Wearing your compression garment will help this process.
+If only a few cc’s of fat are removed from the donor site, loose skin won’t be an issue.